Ylacat/Ylacat/README.md

 #### Frederick here

-I love working on a projct with others ✨
+I love working on a projcet with others ✨

 💬 Ask me about Cimple or AppleGOD aka java/php.